-Verified 14 September 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 14 September 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-Yes, a child able to discern may be heard in divorce or separation proceedings.
+Yes, a child discernable may be heard in divorce or separation proceedings.
 He is informed of his right by his parents.
-The request for a hearing may be made by the parents or the minor child.
+The request for a hearing may be made by the parents or by the minor child.
 He may be heard alone, with a lawyer or a person of his choice.
-The judge shall hear the child himself or designate a person to conduct the hearing.
+The judge hears the child himself or appoints a person to conduct the hearing.

-The child may be heard at the time of separation or divorce from his or her parents, as this separation affects his or her living conditions.
+The child may be heard at the time of separation or divorce of his parents, as that separation has an impact on his living conditions.

-The issue of the hearing concerns the residence of the child and the other parent's rights of access, his or her living environment or a decision on parental authority (school orientation...).
+The issue of the hearing concerns the child's residence and the other parent's rights of access, living environment or a decision on parental authority (school orientation...).

 The child may, for example, wish to live with his father, with his mother, to live alternately with his parents, not to be separated from his siblings.

-The child can be heard only when his parents have initiated divorce or separation proceedings before the family court.
+The child can be heard only when her parents have initiated divorce or separation proceedings before the family court.

-The law does not set the age at which a child can be heard.
-The minor must be able to discern.
+The law does not set the age at which a child may be heard.
+The minor must be discernable.
 His maturity, his level of understanding, his personal ability to appreciate situations, his ability to express a considered opinion are elements demonstrating this discernment.

-The minor must be informed by the persons who parental authority (his father, his mother) of his right to be heard.
-The Family Court must verify that the minor has been informed of his or her right.
+The minor must be informed by the persons having parental authority (his father, his mother) of his right to be heard.
+The family judge must verify that the minor has been informed of his or her right.

-If there is no request made but the judge considers that the hearing is necessary, he or she may order it.
+If there is no request made but the judge considers the hearing necessary, he can order it of his own accord.

 Répondez aux questions successives et les réponses s’afficheront automatiquement